betterscientificsoftware/bssw.io/CuratedContent/FinalizingAJuliaPackage.md

 # Finalizing Your Julia Package

+Do you work with the Julia language?
+If yes, this article on how to finalize Julia package will be of interest to you!

 The [Julia](https://julialang.org/) programming language is a flexible dynamic language, appropriate for scientific and numerical computing, with performance comparable to traditional statically-typed languages.

 There are a number of important details in *finalizing* a Julia package in preparation for making it available for others to use.
 Some of the important steps needed are to ensure that the package is re-tested, coverage is re-computed and documentation is re-generated with each update to the package.
 This article is a good resource on this topic.